-Here's a collection of my favourite articles published in popular magazines, newspapers and on blogsites.
+Here's a collection of my favourite articles published in magazines, newspapers and on blogsites.
+Oh and tv too.
 The most recent are at the top.
 I've enjoyed researching, writing and editing them all - hope you like reading them too!

 I compare serve sizes from labels.
 Are they a help or a hindrance?
 Remember the size of that portion you eat is crucial in the war against weight gain.
 If you think your cereal weighed 30 grams but it really weighed 50 grams, this can explain why you’re gaining weight without realising!